fkoh111/dotfiles/README.md

 # dotfiles

-As the name implies, a selection of dotfiles that I can use across `*nix` machines.
+As the name implies, a selection of dotfiles that I use across `*nix` machines.*

 For setup: `./install.sh`